code-differently/code-differently-24-q4/lesson_00/davidsmith/README.md

 # David Smith README.md

 ##  Introduction
-When i was younger I spent most of my life playing video games I was fascinated by creating a world in a game that could be whatever I wanted, something to look at and share with the world being able to say I made that.
+When I was younger I spent most of my life playing video games I was fascinated by creating a world in a game that could be whatever I wanted, something to look at and share with the world being able to say I made that.
 I came from a very poor area and am putting in the work to better my life for myself and my future family.

 ##  Previous Coding Experience
  <ul>